urql-graphql/urql/README.md

 ## Future Features

-- [ ] Schema awareness and deterministic fragment matching
+- [x] Schema awareness and deterministic fragment matching
 - [ ] Basic offline and persistence support
-- [ ] Partial query results with `cache-only` and `cache-and-network` policies
+- [x] Partial query results

-Schema awareness is important so that we can offer safe offline results that are partially cached instead of fully.
-The schema is also necessary to know how to match interface or enum fragments correctly. **Currently a heuristic is in place that matches if all fields of the fragment are present in the cache**
+This cache defaults to **delivering safe results** by marking results as incomplete when any field is missing, triggering a `network-only` operation (a request), when it encounters uncached fields.

+Furthermore there's one case in caching where only having the `__typename` field leads to potentially unsafe behaviour: **interfaces**.
+When the cache encounters a fragment that tries to get data for an interface, it can't tell whether the cached type matches the interface.
+In this case we resort to a heuristic by default.
+When all fields of the fragment are on the target type, then the fragment matches successfully and we log a warning.

+Schema awareness has been introduced to the cache to improve this behaviour.
+When you pass your API's GraphQL schema to the cache, it becomes able to deliver **partial results**.
+When the cache has enough information so that only **optional fields** in a given query are missing, then it delivers a partial result from the cached data.
+Subsequently it still issues a network request (like with `cache-and-network`) to ensure that all information will still be delivered eventually.

+With a schema the cache can also match fragments that refer to interfaces **deterministically**, since it can look at the schema to match fragments against types.

+Schema awareness is also an important stepping stone for offline support.
+Without partial results it becomes difficult to deliver an offline UI safely, when just some bits of information are missing.

 ## Usage